 During construction, water may be purchased from local water providers for construction activities such as watering the site to minimize fugitive dust or hydrotesting the water pipeline.
-The Alternative 3 (Option C) Corridor and source water pump station contractors will provide bottled water, water cooler service, or other temporary sources of drinking water during construction.
+The Alternative 3 (Option C) Corridor, Alternative I-25 Crossing Corridor, and source water pump station contractors will provide bottled water, water cooler service, or other temporary sources of drinking water during construction.
 Portable toilets will be used during construction.
 No additional level of service from Larimer County is anticipated to be required.

-The existing road network has adequate capacity to serve anticipated construction traffic needs for facilities within the Alternative 3 (Option C) Corridor.
-As indicated in Memorandum TWP - Summary of Existing Conditions and Project Impacts (Felsburg Holt & Ullevig, 2018 November 13), the impact of rerouting through vehicle movements is almost undetectable since traffic volumes on County Road 56 are extremely low.
+The existing road network has adequate capacity to serve anticipated construction traffic needs for facilities within the Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridor.
+As indicated in Memorandum TWP - Summary of Existing Conditions and Project Impacts (Felsburg Holt & Ullevig, 2018 November 13), the impact of rerouting through vehicle movements is almost undetectable since traffic volumes on County Road 56 within the Alternative 3 (Option C) Corridor are extremely low.
 A copy of the memorandum is included in Supplement 3 Appendix D.